 Bleeding usually occurs from only one nostril.
 If the bleeding is heavy enough, the blood can fill up the nostril on the affected side and overflow within the nasopharynx (the area inside the nose where the two nostrils merge), spilling into the other nostril to cause bleeding from both sides.
 Blood can also drip back into the throat or down into the stomach, causing a person to spit or even vomit blood.

 Signs of excessive blood loss include dizziness, light-headedness, confusion, and fainting.
-Excessive blood loss from nosebleeds does not often occur.
+Excessive blood loss from nosebleeds is rare.

-Additional bleeding from other parts of the body, such as in the urine or bowels, or easy bruising may indicate an inability of the blood to clot.
-Additional bleeding or easy bruising is a sign of a more significant medical problem.
+Additional bleeding from other parts of the body, such as bleeding gums when brushing teeth, blood in urine or bowel movements, or easy bruising may indicate an inability of the blood to clot.
+Additional bleeding or easy bruising can be a sign of a more significant medical problem.

 When to Seek Medical Care for a Nosebleed

 If you have additional bleeding from places other than the nose, such as in the urine or stool